Treshaun Ward: Professional career

 After going undrafted in the 2025 NFL draft, Ward signed with the Hamilton Tiger-Cats of the Canadian Football League on May 16, 2025.
 He was moved to the practice roster on June 1, promoted to the active roster on June 26, moved back to the practice roster on July 3, and promoted to the active roster again on July 11, 2025.
+He dressed in three games overall for the Tiger-Cats during the 2025 season, rushing eight times for 34 yards and one touchdown while also catching six passes for 37 yards on seven targets.
+Ward was released on September 4, 2025.